joshstevens19/simple-uniswap-sdk/README.md

 const uniswapPairFactory = await uniswapPair.createFactory();

 // the amount is the proper entered amount
-// so if they enter 10 pass in 10 or the hex of 10 and
+// so if they enter 10 pass in 10 and
 // it will work it all out for you const trade = await uniswapPairFactory.trade('10');

+// subscribe to quote changes
+trade.quoteChanged$.subscribe((value: PriceContext) => {
+  // value will hold the same info as below but obviously with
+  // the new trade info.
+});

 console.log(trade);
 {
   baseConvertRequest: '10',